 Some challenges this program faced include:

-- Getting pregnant women to make an ongoing connection with the Human Service Department
+- Ongoing connectivity with the Human Service Department

-In order to create a similar program, it is important to:
+In order to create a similar program, consider the following:

 - Grow the integration of behavioral and physical health services

 - Hire a mental health professional to provide counseling to pregnant women

 - Develop a structured incentive program to encourage pregnant women to complete the desired number of prenatal visits

 American Indians, Alaska Natives, and Native Hawaiians